godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 }
 ```

-For unfinalized custodian cells, once the deposit block is reverted, these cells must be also reverted to the deposit cells.
+For unfinalized custodian cells, once the deposit block is reverted, these cells must also be reverted to the deposit cells.
-For finalized custodian cells, since they are finalized, we can free merge or split these cells.
+Since finalized custodian cells are finalized, we can free merge or split these cells.

 When a withdrawal request is sent, Godwoken moves assets from finalized custodian cells to generate withdrawal cells.